-Kate Carnevale knew immediately that something was wrong with her knee.
-The 13-year old star player on Christ the Divine Teacher Catholic Academy basketball team tore her Anterior Cruciate Ligament (ACL) on a non-contact play during a game in February of 2013.
+Kate knew immediately that something was wrong with her knee.
+The 13-year-old star player on Christ the Divine Teacher Catholic Academy basketball team tore her anterior cruciate ligament (ACL) on a non-contact play during a game in February of 2013.
 Several years of knee strength imbalance and instability had finally caught up to her.

-She and her family evaluated all of their options, and ultimately decided that after a few months’ rest, ACL surgery gave Kate the best possible opportunity for a positive outcome.
+She and her family evaluated all of their options and ultimately decided that, after a few months’ rest, ACL surgery gave Kate the best opportunity for a positive outcome.
 Surgery was performed by James Bradley, MD, in June 2013.
 To help regain movement in her knee, Kate went on to complete an outpatient rehabilitation program.

-“Right away when I talked to Ron, I immediately felt comfortable with him,” said Nancy.
+“Right away when I talked to Ron, I immediately felt comfortable with him,” says Nancy.
 “He devised a solid, aggressive, yet manageable plan to get her back to playing basketball again.”

 “Words cannot describe how thankful we are to Ron, Lily, and the UPMC Sports Performance Program,” Patrick says.
 “They have really impacted our daughter’s life in a positive way, both as an athlete and a person.
 We heartily recommend UPMC Sports Medicine and the sports performance program without hesitation.”

 The future is bright for Kate.
 Gifted with speed, she recently joined the track team at Shady Side Academy, in addition to continuing with her first love of basketball.
-Kate has aspirations of playing professional basketball, and continues to train with the UPMC Sports Performance Program to help maintain her strength, endurance, quickness, and overall physical fitness.
+Kate aspires to play professional basketball and continues to train with the UPMC Sports Performance Program to help maintain her strength, endurance, quickness, and overall physical fitness.